Linocut

 Linocut, also known as lino print, lino printing or linoleum art, is a printmaking technique, a variant of relief printing in which a sheet of linoleum (sometimes mounted on a wooden block) is used for a relief surface.
 A design is cut into the linoleum surface with a sharp knife, V-shaped chisel or gouge, with the raised (uncarved) areas representing a reversal (mirror image) of the parts to show printed.
 The linoleum sheet is inked with a roller (called a brayer), and then impressed onto paper or fabric.
 The actual printing can be done by hand or with a printing press.

-Multi-color linocuts can be made by successively printing with a different block for each color as in a color woodcut, as the artists of the Grosvenor School frequently did.
+Multi-color linocuts can be made by successively printing with a different block for each color, as in a color woodcut, as the artists of the Grosvenor School frequently did.
 As Pablo Picasso demonstrated, such prints can also be achieved using a single piece of linoleum in what is called the "reductive" print method.
-Essentially, after each successive color is imprinted onto the paper, the artist then cleans the lino plate and cuts away what will not be imprinted for the subsequently applied color.
+Essentially, after each successive color is imprinted on the paper, the artist cleans the lino plate and cuts away what will not be imprinted for the next color.